appressoas/django_cradmin/docs/apps.cradmin_activate_account.rst

 ##########################################################
-`cradmin_activateaccount` --- An activate account workflow
+`cradmin_activate_account` --- An activate account workflow
 ##########################################################

-The purpose of the :mod:`django_cradmin.apps.cradmin_activateaccount` app is to provide a general purpose activate account workflow.
+The purpose of the :mod:`django_cradmin.apps.cradmin_activate_account` app is to provide a general purpose activate account workflow.

 It is designed to work with any user model as long as it